 Advertisment

-Things That "Independent" Women Hesitate To Do For Themselves
+Things That 'Independent' Women Hesitate To Do For Themselves

 A friend told me, "Until you stop being hesitant to take agency over your life, you’re not truly independent."
 That hit me deeply.
 She was right.
-I hesitate to take certain decisions and end up feeling guilt-ridden when I do things for myself.
+I hesitate to make certain decisions and end up feeling guilt-ridden when I do things for myself.

 author-image